 - Do you want to put users in groups?

 First, you need technical resources: Galaxy itself doesn't require much resources.
 The jobs executed on the Galaxy server do, and they might be very demanding.
-Based on the agreed list of tools and the expected number of users and amount of data, you need to estimate how many cpus, how much memory, and how much and what kind of storage will be required.
-Looking at the current rate of increase in amount of Biological data produced, it is probably best to at least double the numbers you come up with.
+Based on the agreed list of tools and the expected number of users and amount of data, you need to estimate how many CPUs, how much memory, and how much and what kind of storage will be required.
+Looking at the current rate of increase in the amount of Biological data produced, it is probably best to at least double the numbers you come up with.
 If such hardware is not at hand, you can look at cloud solutions.

-Second, you need human resources: If running locally, someone needs to do all the system admin task for the machine the Galaxy server will run on.
+Second, you need human resources: If running locally, someone needs to do all the system admin tasks for the machine the Galaxy server will run on.
 Can you delegate this to your IT department?
 Check with your IT department, whether they allow the creation of an extra linux user, the Galaxy server will run as.
 Having insufficient support from your IT department is another reason to look at cloud solutions or to check the possibility to acquire a pre-configured server with a fully operational Galaxy instance.
 Whatever solution fits best for you, you always need a 'Galaxy Admin' person.
 This person does not need to be a 'Sys Admin'.
 But it is recommended, this person has write access to the Galaxy code, can restart the Galaxy server, and has write access to the Galaxy database.
 You can share this role among several people.
 The 'Galaxy Admin' gets an additional "Admin" menu item in the top bar when logged in.
 This menu item will open an extra page with many admin related tools.

 As you will go through a learning process yourself, make sure the initial service you offer is as small and simple as possible.
 Nevertheless, there are a few points to check, when you start offering a production Galaxy server.
 By default, Galaxy uses SQLite and a built-in HTTP server.
 This configuration works for initial development and testing.
 It does not work for deployment, as it can not handle concurrent jobs.
 The switch from SQLite to PostgreSQL as the engine for the database server running the Galaxy instance should be considered at an early stage.
 Using a proxy server (like Apache or nginx) allows you to delegate certain tasks (e.g. serving static content).

 At least in the beginning: don't confuse your users with too many tools.
 It is also easier for you to manage the whole system, when only a small number of tools are offered.
 You can always expand the list of tools later depending on demand and feedback.
 To avoid users being overwhelmed by a long list of tools, you can limit the choice of tools to the individual users or group of users by restricting tool visibility.
-You might need to restrict tool usage due to licensing issues (/src/admin/config/access-control/).
-This kind of access control is also good for testing new tools, where only a selected group of user will see the tools and help you testing before open up the tool to everyone.
+You might need to restrict tool usage due to licensing issues (/admin/config/access-control/).
+This kind of access control is also good for testing new tools, where only a selected group of users will see the tools and help you test before opening up the tool to everyone.
 In a simple setup, the Galaxy jobs are executed on the server on which the Galaxy application was started using the built in job scheduler.
 You can limit the maximum number of concurrent jobs in total or per user.
 If necessary, you can set up separate job submission queues for the different tools even on a single box using the built in job scheduler making sure slow and resource intensive jobs do not block quick jobs.
 Though, the recommended way is to use a distributed resources managers on a single box as well.
 However, no matter how small or big your Galaxy installation is, make sure you have a production server and a development server (the development server has to be as similar as possible to the production server); and make sure you backup your server (including the PostgreSQL database).